pac4j/pac4j/documentation/docs/authenticators/jwt.md

 To handle encrypted JWT, you must define one or more [`EncryptionConfiguration`](https://github.com/pac4j/pac4j/blob/master/pac4j-jwt/src/main/java/org/pac4j/jwt/config/encryption/EncryptionConfiguration.java) with the `addEncryptionConfiguration` method.

-Like for signature configurations, three encryption configurations are available: with secret (`SecretEncryptionConfiguration`), using a RSA key pair (`RSAEncryptionConfiguration`) or using an elliptic-curve key pair (`ECEncryptionConfiguration`).
+Like for signature configurations, three encryption configurations are available: with a secret (`SecretEncryptionConfiguration`), using an RSA key pair (`RSAEncryptionConfiguration`) or using an elliptic-curve key pair (`ECEncryptionConfiguration`).

 To decrypt an encrypted JWT, the defined encryption configurations will be tried successfully (if the algorithm of the JWT matches the one supported by the encryption configuration).